Are you concerned about Inheritance Tax (IHT)?

 • Married, in a civil partnership or widowed: Up to £650,000

-What about the new IHT rules on main residences?
+What about the IHT rules on main residences?

 Getting it right

-IHT planning has many subtleties to consider and we offer highly qualified Chartered Planners throughout Leicester, with the expertise to bring confidence to your long term planning.
+IHT planning has many subtleties to consider and we offer highly qualified Chartered Planners, with the expertise to bring confidence to your long term planning.
 Where appropriate we will work closely with your existing professional advisers to find the most beneficial solution for you.

 Top 5 Tips for Saving Inheritance Tax